 There are some products suitable for equity release for over 60s that let you pay some of the interest towards the loan.

-Where an equity release plan allows for partial repayments of the interest, it’s usually up to 10% per year, although some will restrict payments to £500 increments over a maximum of 6 repayments per year or similar arrangement.
+Where an equity release plan allows for partial interest repayments, it’s usually up to 10% per year.
+However, some will restrict payments to £500 increments over a maximum of 6 repayments per year or similar arrangements.

-Another aspect with retirement interest-only mortgages is that they can be used to release some of the equity you’ve built up in your home.
+Another aspect of retirement interest-only mortgages is that they can be used to release some of the equity you’ve built up in your home.

 The money that’s left on reserve is interest-free until you withdraw it.
 This can be a safer way to release some equity from your home, limiting the interest payable while keeping the ability to finance healthcare in your later years there if you need it.